Sup3Legacy/fontsize.nvim/README.md

 ## Commands

-When properly initializedn `fontsize` defines a few commands:
+When properly initialized, `fontsize` defines a few commands:

 - `FontIncrease`: to increase the GUI font size by `step`
 - `FontDecrease`: to decrease it by `step`